-HCE started as a Massey-Ferguson tractor and Rhino mower dealer, along with a few other shortlines.
-As expected, within a relatively short time, the Case IH franchise became available and it was picked up as well.
+The property was purchased from Mr. R.H.
+Craycraft and construction on the new facility began.
+The dealership opened in May of 1986 as a Massey-Ferguson tractor and Rhino implement store.
+As expected, less than a year later, the Case IH contract became available and it was picked up as well.
 This allowed a good relationship between the Alvin and Crockett locations, as each store shared Case IH as a major tractor line.
-Alvin also carried Kubota, but at that time Wallace Tractor Sales had the Kubota franchise, so it was unavailable.
+Alvin Equipment also carried Kubota, but at that time Kubota had a dealer in Crockett, so the line was unavailable.

-In the late 1990’s, the Kubota franchise became available and HCE was awarded the contract to carry the full line of Kubota equipment.
-This allowed even further cooperation between the Alvin and Crockett locations, as they now both carried Kubota and Case IH.
-The addition of Kubota to HCE also brought a complete product line to the dealership, something that had been missing with Case IH.
-Kubota offered a complete line of equipment, from lawn tractors to 100-horsepower range farm tractors, while Case IH’s offerings were primarily limited to utility tractors.
+In 1998, the Kubota franchise became available and the Beavers accepted the contract to carry the full line of Kubota equipment.
+The addition of Kubota to the dealership brought them a complete product line, something that had been missing with Case IH.
+Kubota offered a complete line of equipment, from lawn tractors to 100-horsepower range farm tractors, while Case IH’s offerings were primarily limited to utility tractors and hay equipment.

 As many multi-generational businesses now struggle to survive, Houston County Equipment is owned and operated by the third generation of the Beaver family.
-They continue to work hard to provide the best quality products and the best customer service to their valued customers and friends.
+We recognize that quality team members are the most important part of our dealership, and without them, we cannot be successful.
+We are proud of the fact that our team members support our community in many ways, both financially and through contributions of their time.
+We work hard to provide the best quality products and the best customer service to our valued customers and friends.